-Plant-based protein is becoming a buzz word in the health community, but if you’re wondering why you’ve come to the right place.
+Plant-based protein is becoming a buzzword in the health community.
+If you’re wondering why that is, you’ve come to the right place.

 Some of the reasons plant-based sources of protein are quickly becoming more popular are because of the health benefits, less risk of allergies, and frankly because it’s a cleaner, more natural choice.

 Generally speaking, plant-based protein contains more vitamins and minerals and is easier to digest for most people, causing less bloating.
 But the type of plant-based protein is important, not all sources are created equal!